Rolling to Remember — and street closures — coming to D.C. this Memorial Day weekend

 • The ramp from northbound South Capitol Street will be closed to westbound I-395.

-• The ramp from southbound 3rd Street Tunnel will be closed to westbound I-395.
+• The ramp from southbound Third Street Tunnel will be closed to westbound I-395.